mvanroon/react-native-axios-jwt/README.md

   })
 }

 // 5.
-Clear the auth tokens from AsyncStorage const logout = () => clearAuthTokens()
+Log out by clearing the auth tokens from AsyncStorage const logout = () => clearAuthTokens()

 // Check if refresh token exists